 How long does a home inspection take?

-The home inspection typically takes three or four hours, Hicks says.
-It’s a good idea to schedule an appointment with a home inspector soon after signing a purchase contract so you’ll have the report before the termination option period expires.
+A home inspection typically takes three or four hours.
+It’s a good idea to schedule an appointment with an inspector soon after signing a purchase contract, so you’ll have the report before the termination option period expires.

 It’s best to attend the inspection, so you can observe and ask questions or provide information to the inspector.
-Within a day or two, you can expect to receive a written report on the condition of the home’s structures and systems, often with photos of any problems the inspector may have seen.
+Within a day or two, you can expect to receive a written inspection report on the condition of the home’s structures and systems, often with photos of any problems the inspector may have seen.

 What does a home inspection include?